-AN ACT requiring confidentiality of personnel files of local police officers except in certain criminal cases.
+AN ACT requiring confidentiality of personnel files of local police

 This bill declares that the personnel files of local police officers are to remain confidential except in certain criminal cases.

 Matter added appears in bold italics.

 Matter removed appears in [brackets].

 Matter which is repealed and reenacted or all new appears in regular type.